DATAGerry/DATAGerry/docs/source/api/rest/framework.rst

                   "time": "1970-01-01T00:00:00.000000"
             }

         :query view: Return view of the response.
-Values 'native' or 'render'. default is 'native'
+Values `native` or `render`.
+Default is `native`.
         :query active: Show only active objects.
 Could also be set over the filter.
         :query sort: the sort field name. default is public_id
-        :query order: the sort order value for ascending or descending. default is 1 for ascending
+        :query order: the sort order value for ascending or descending.
+Default is 1 for ascending.
         :query page: the current view page. default is 1
         :query limit: max number of results. default is 10
         :query filter: a mongodb query filter. default is {} which means everything